tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 maintained while traffic traverses nodes that do not enforce data plane NRP mode, and so slice PHB enforcement can resume once traffic traverses capable nodes.

+### Multi-domain Network Resource Partition Considerations {#MultiDomainNRP}

+A network slice may span multiple NRP domains, each administered by the same or different providers.
+In such deployments, the NRP boundary nodes at the edges of each domain are responsible for ensuring that the appropriate NRP treatment is applied within their domain and that end-to-end SLAs are maintained across domain boundaries.

+When a network slice traverses multiple NRP domains, the NRP Selector carried in packets may be handled at domain boundaries in one of the following ways:

+NRP Selector Stacking:
+: The original NRP Selector (e.g., for NRP1) is preserved in the packet end-to-end.
+When entering an intermediate NRP domain (e.g., NRP2), the ingress boundary node of that domain adds the intermediate domain's NRP Selector to the packet.
+Interior nodes within the intermediate domain use the added NRP Selector to apply the corresponding NRP-PHB treatment.
+Upon exiting the intermediate domain, the egress boundary node removes the intermediate domain's NRP Selector, re-exposing the original NRP Selector.
+The original NRP treatment resumes in the next NRP domain.
+The specific mechanism for adding and removing the NRP Selector is data-plane dependent (e.g., pushing and popping a label in MPLS, or encoding in a packet header field in other data planes).
+This approach does not require NRP-ID coordination across domain boundaries.

+NRP Selector Remapping:
+: At the boundary between two NRP domains, the boundary node replaces the incoming NRP Selector with the appropriate NRP Selector for the downstream domain.
+This requires coordination of NRP-ID mappings at inter-domain boundaries, which may be achieved via static configuration or via a controller (e.g., using NETCONF {{?RFC6241}}, BGP-LS {{!RFC7752}}, or PCEP {{?RFC5440}}).
+The boundary node is also responsible for conditioning traffic to conform to the downstream domain's SLA allocation before forwarding.

+In both approaches, each NRP domain is responsible for provisioning sufficient resources within its domain to meet its portion of the end-to-end SLA.
+The overall end-to-end SLA is satisfied when the combined resource allocations across all NRP domains collectively meet the SLOs and SLEs agreed upon in the IETF Network Slice Service request.

+Inter-domain path computation for network slices spanning multiple NRP domains may be performed using a hierarchical PCE (H-PCE) architecture, per-domain PCEs coordinating via PCEP {{?RFC5440}}, or a centralized controller with visibility across all domains.

 # Mapping Traffic on Slice-Flow Aggregates {#TrafficToSFAPath}